stephanemora/azure-docs.fr-fr/articles/marketplace/azure-partner-customer-usage-attribution.md

 # Get the correlationId of the pid deployment

-$correlationId = (Get-AzureRmResourceGroupDeployment -ResourceGroupName
+$correlationId = (Get-AzResourceGroupDeployment -ResourceGroupName
 $resourceGroupName -Name "pid-$guid").correlationId

 # Find all deployments with that correlationId

-$deployments = Get-AzureRmResourceGroupDeployment -ResourceGroupName $resourceGroupName | Where-Object{$_.correlationId -eq $correlationId}
+$deployments = Get-AzResourceGroupDeployment -ResourceGroupName $resourceGroupName | Where-Object{$_.correlationId -eq $correlationId}

 # Find all deploymentOperations in a deployment by name
 # PowerShell doesn't surface outputResources on the deployment